IvLabs/Face-Unlock/README.md

 This is Face-Unlock repository of IvLabs and contains the implementation of Triplet Network and FaceNet with ResNet as the backbone architechture implemented from scratch to perform one-shot and zero-shot learning on different datasets.

-Our work is categorized in two parts.
+Our work is categorized as following:

 - [x] [Triplet Network](triplet_network)
   - [X] Triplet Loss on MNIST